 Our social highlight of the season, this gala event has all the ingredients of the perfect summer party.
 Check out last year’s shenanigans here.

-By day, the sound of tinkling laughter and the sexy hum of the sax player takes precedent, amid a backdrop of Prosecco corks popping and the polite consumption of endless Waitrose finger sandwiches and crab pate.
+By day, the sound of tinkling laughter and the sexy hum of the sax player takes precedent, amid a backdrop of Prosecco corks popping and the polite consumption of endless Waitrose finger sandwiches, caviar blinis and crab pate.

 Marquees flank the busy riverside al fresco diners, absentmindedly cheering on the frequent rowers with the occasional flurry of excitement as the race runs to a close call.

-We enjoyed the hospitality as guests of top gent, Mark, of Love Henley.
+We enjoyed the hospitality as guests of top host, Mark, of Love Henley Regatta.
 A hearty three course lunch befitting the surroundings and a surprisingly affordable bar made this the perfect option in the Ambassadors enclosure.